kzurawel/famicomparty2/src/routes/book/10-spritegraphics/+page.svelte.md

 not a memory address.</Margin> On line 3, we store (write) this zero to the OAMADDR address.
 This tells the PPU to prepare for a transfer to OAM starting at byte zero.
 Next, we load the literal value two into the accumulator, and write it to OAMDMA.
-This tells the PPU to initiate a high-speed transfer of the 256 bytes from $0200-$02ff into OAM.
+This tells the CPU to initiate a high-speed transfer of the 256 bytes from $0200-$02ff into OAM.
+The process takes 512 CPU cycles, which is much faster than loading data from memory into a register and copying it byte-by-byte to PPUDATA.
+During that time, the CPU does not run any other instructions.

 In order to use `OAMADDR` and `OAMDMA` in our code, we need to update our constants file to include these new constants.